Do you need an Employer Identification Number (EIN)?

 You also need an EIN to operate any of these entities:

-If your business is operating as a Sole Proprietor, you can register your business using your Social Security Number (SSN); however, if you would like to register your business name or Doing Business As (DBA) on your business-related accounts a FEIN may be required.
+If your business is operating as a sole proprietor, you can register your business using your Social Security Number (SSN); however, if you would like to register your business name or Doing Business As (DBA) on your business-related accounts a EIN may be required.

-Learn more and apply for your FEIN number for free from the IRS.
+Learn more and apply for your EIN number for free from the IRS.

-Watch this video overview to learn more about Federal Employer Identification Numbers.
+Watch this video overview to learn more about Employer Identification Numbers.